koulanurag/opcc/README.md

 | `HalfCheetah-v2` |     1169.13±80.45      | 1044.39±112.61  |  785.88±303.59  |       94.79±40.88       |
 |   `Hopper-v2`    |     1995.84±794.71     |  1466.71±497.1  | 1832.43±560.86  |       236.51±1.09       |
 |  `Walker2d-v2`   |     2506.9±689.45      |  811.28±321.66  |  387.01±42.82   |      162.7±102.14       |

+## Contact

+If you have any questions , please contact koulanurag@gmail.com